phusion/holy-build-box/README.md

 ## Featured use cases

-### Bioinformatics laboratory, University of Iceland
+### Kallisto bioinformatics research software

-[Paul Melsted](https://twitter.com/pmelsted), assistant professor at the University of Iceland, [uses Holy Build Box to build binaries for their bioinformatics research software](https://pmelsted.wordpress.com/2015/10/14/building-binaries-for-bioinformatics/).
-Their research software has to run on various old Linux systems over which Melsted's team has no control.
+[Pall Melsted](https://twitter.com/pmelsted), part of a team of researchers from the University of Iceland and the University of California Berkeley, [uses Holy Build Box to build binaries](https://pmelsted.wordpress.com/2015/10/14/building-binaries-for-bioinformatics/) for [Kalisto, their RNA transcript quantification software](https://pachterlab.github.io/kallisto/about.html).

+Their research software is meant to be used by other academics, so Melsted has no control over which systems their software is used on.
+These other academics are primarily researchers and have few system administration skills.

-Holy Build Box allows Melsted's team to publish binaries that the university's system administrators can deploy on any Linux system, without having to install a newer compiler, and without having to worry about installing dependencies.
+Holy Build Box allows Melsted's team to publish binaries that other researchers can use with few hassles.
+Other researchers do not have to worry about upgrading their OS, installing a new compiler or installing dependencies.

-At the same time, Melsted's team can pick their favorite and most productive programming language, C++11, without worrying about which Linux systems their software will be deployed on.
+At the same time, Melsted's team can pick their favorite and most productive programming language, C++11, without worrying about which Linux systems their users use.
+Melsted's team also does not have to think about publishing different binaries for all the different Linux systems their users may be on.

 ### Traveling Ruby